 Treacherous Transkei Rural Roads

 In between small towns like Mossel Bay, George, Knysna, and Port Alfred, this part of South Africa consists of Indian Ocean rugged coastline, rural African villages, and grazing cattle.
 Both animals and humans randomly walk in and across the highways.
 Large speed bumps are strategically (??) placed throughout for traffic control.
-The bumps are poorly marked and could damage your car.
-Villagers seem amused by unaware travelers jolted when hitting the bumps.
+The bumps are marked poorly and could damage your car.
+Villagers seem amused by unaware travelers jolted when hitting them.

-During the drive, I learned South African “rules of the road” and toward the end of my trip, became a more confident driver.
+During the drive, I learned South African “rules of the road” on the highways and toward the end of my trip, became a more confident driver.
 The length of the entire drive was roughly like driving slowly from the Oregon coast to Chicago.

 Knysna, Harkerville, and Plettenberg Bay